hartwigmedical/actin/algo/README.md

 Rule | When does a patient pass evaluation?
 ---|---
 HAS_ACTIVE_INFECTION | Clinical status > hasActiveInfection = 1
-HAS_KNOWN_HEPATITIS_B_INFECTION | Prior other conditions > configured doid should be equal or be a child of DOID 2043 HAS_KNOWN_HEPATITIS_C_INFECTION | Prior other conditions > configured doid should be equal or be a child of DOID 1883 HAS_KNOWN_HIV_INFECTION | Prior other conditions > configured doid should be equal or be a child of DOID 526
+HAS_KNOWN_HEPATITIS_A_INFECTION | Prior other conditions > configured doid should be equal or be a child of DOID 12549 HAS_KNOWN_HEPATITIS_B_INFECTION | Prior other conditions > configured doid should be equal or be a child of DOID 2043 HAS_KNOWN_HEPATITIS_C_INFECTION | Prior other conditions > configured doid should be equal or be a child of DOID 1883 HAS_KNOWN_HIV_INFECTION | Prior other conditions > configured doid should be equal or be a child of DOID 526